WSMorrison/The_Dangerous_Maze/README.md

 ![Rules screens.](./assets/images/rules.png)

 - The game displays a game board showing rows of doors and selectable positions on each row.
+- There is defensive code that prevents the game from playing if it cannot load the Google spreadsheet.
 - Health points are displayed throughout gameplay and remain accurate as gameplay advances.
 - A turn counter maintains a count of user turns and indicates how long they have lasted.
 - The game changes positions to a 0 instead of a position number to indicate that it was selected.